Just a "STUG"

 Kisa Gotami and The Parable of the Mustard Seed—(read it here), Psalm 31 (here), John 11:1-44 (The Raising of Lazarus): they all help when I wish to be centered.
 When I’m melancholy and feel like adding to it, it’s Funeral Blues by W. H. Auden (that’s right here) or McCrae’s In Flanders Fields.
 In his youth, Andy dreamed of being a pilot (An Irish Airman Foresees His Death); I remember that, as a teen, he had a poster of High Flight by John Gillespie Magee Jr. on his bedroom door.

 I know that death comes to us all; I also know that grief is a process, and that process is typically nonlinear.
 I’ve taught others about how “adaptation” is the watchword when it comes to living with a profound loss.
-Whenever grief that has been buried a bit bubbles up to the surface, we counselors even have a name for that–it’s a STUG reaction: a Sudden, Temporary, Upsurge in Grief.
+Whenever grief that has been buried a bit bubbles up to the surface, we counselors even have a name for that--it's a STUG reaction: a Sudden, Temporary, Upsurge in Grief.
 This, too, shall pass, but it hurts a bit just now.

 “Strange, isn’t it?” asked George Bailey’s angel, Clarence, in It’s a Wonderful Life.
 “Each man’s life touches so many other lives.
 When he isn’t around, he leaves an awful hole, doesn’t he?”